winitzki/scall/tutorial/programming_dhall.md

 ```

 The result of evaluating `f False` is the _type_ `Text` itself.
-The type of `f` is an example of a "dependent type", that is, a type that depends on a value (`x`).
+This is an example of a **dependent type**, that is, a type that depends on a value (`x`).

-This `f` can be used within the type signature for another function as a type annotation:
+This `f` can be used within the type signature for another function as a type annotation, like this:

 ```dhall
 let some_func_type = ∀(x : Bool) → ∀(y : f x) → Text
 ```
 A value of type `some_func_type` is a curried function that takes a natural number `x` and a second argument `y`.
 The type of `y` must be either `Natural` or `Text` depending on the _value_ of the argument `x`.

-If we imagine uncurrying that function, we would get a type that we could write symbolically as `{ x : Bool, y : f x } → Text`.
+If we imagine uncurrying that function, we would get a function of type that we could write symbolically as `{ x : Bool, y : f x } → Text`.
-This type is not valid in Dhall, because a field's type in a record must be fixed and cannot depend on the value of another field.
+This type is not valid in Dhall, because a record's field types must be fixed and cannot depend on the _value_ of another field.
-Such "dependent records" or "dependent pairs" are directly supported in languages that are intended for working with dependent types.
+Such "dependent records" or "dependent pairs" are directly supported in more advanced languages that are intended for working with dependent types.
-We will show later in this book how Dhall can encode dependent pairs.
+We will show later in this book how Dhall can encode dependent pairs despite that limitation.

 The type `∀(x : Bool) → ∀(y : f x)` is also a form of a dependent type, known as a "dependent function".

-For an example of using dependent types for implementing safe division, see below in the chapter "Numerical algorithms".

 One must keep in mind that Dhall's implementation of dependent types is limited to the simplest use cases.
 The main limitation is that Dhall cannot correctly infer types that depend on values in `if/then/else` expressions or in pattern-matching expressions.